August 8, 2018

 made up.
 All the hackers have is your email address and your password (from Feb

-2017), and hopefully you changed that long ago (as per the email 1.5 years ago,
+2017), and hopefully you changed that long ago (as suggested in the email to all

-and many notifications since then).
+and in many notifications since then).
 Don't worry about their threats

 to email others with your personal information -- they don't have any other